 September Lucchese – Hosted just outside the city walls at the Piazzale Don Baroni in Lucca, this month-long event features traditional markets, agricultural fairs, food stands, and handicrafts, along with carnival rides and lots of frati (sugar covered doughnuts).

-Giostra Del Saracino – One of the most highly-anticipated events in Tuscany, held on the first Sunday of September (September 1 in 2019) in Arezzo.
+Giostra Del Saracino – One of the most highly-anticipated events in Tuscany, held on the first Sunday of September in Arezzo.
 It includes a medieval jousting competition between the four quarters of the city to win the Golden Lance.
 There will be a historical costume parade, flag-throwers, and plenty of pomp and circumstance.

 Festival of the Lanterns – One of the largest and most traditional festivals in Florence, the Festival of the Lanterns takes place annually on September 7th featuring lantern and boat parades as well as a fair.

-The Grape Festival of Impruneta – This Grape Festival is held on the last Sunday of September, September 29, 2019, at Piazza Buondelmonti in Florence.
-There will be four neighborhoods competing to have the best wine-inspired float.
+The Grape Festival of Impruneta – This Grape Festival is held on the last Sunday of September at Piazza Buondelmonti in Florence.
+There will be 4 neighborhoods competing to have the best wine-inspired float.
 It includes a parade, music, and dance performances.

 Tuscany in October